HUGE REI Sale on Now!

 4. Black Diamond Alpine Carbon Cork Trekking Poles ( REI | Amazon )

 I don't always use trekking poles, but these are my solid choice when I do.
 The cork grips are excellent when I'm sweaty; they're lightweight carbon fiber and work well after repeated use and abuse.
-When I want something lighter I use the folding Black Diamond Carbon Distance Z.
+When I want something to keep in my pack just in case, I use the folding Black Diamond Carbon Distance Z, which are almost half the weight of the Alpine Carbon but lack adjustability.

 After years of using a hydration bladder, I've finally 100% switched over to using Smartwater bottles.
 They're simple, light, durable, and easy to pick up at any gas station in the USA.
 The Sawyer Squeeze just screws on the top of the Smartwater bottle, allowing me to fill it with untreated water and simply squeeze filtered water into my mouth.
 I do drink more with a hydration bladder, and when I use it, the Osprey 3L is my choice.